 The Company occupies office space under long-term sublease agreements with SMBC, which expires on various dates through 2037 for its allocable share of the annual rent payable by SMBC under its prime lease.
-Aside from office leases, the Company has a copier lease which expires in 2026.
 The Company's leases do not include any residual value guarantees, and therefore none were considered in the calculation of the lease balances.
 The Company has leases with variable payments, most commonly in the form of common area maintenance charges which are based on actual costs incurred.
 These variable payments were excluded from the right-of-use (RoU) asset and lease liability balances since they are not fixed or in-substance fixed payments.
 The present value of the remaining lease payments is calculated using the imputed discounted rate at the lease commencement date, which reflects the fixed rate the Company would have to pay to borrow an amount equal to the future minimum lease payments over a similar term.
-Refer to Supplemental cash flow information for operating lease paid in 2023.
 Future minimum lease payments under all leases are estimated as follows: